Southern Pacific 1744: Construction and revenue service

-These locomotives were mainly assigned for freight service, with No. 1744 operating out of Oakland on the SP Western Division and in California's Central Valley.
+No. 1744 was mainly assigned for freight service, it operated out of Oakland on the SP Western Division and in California's Central Valley.
 Despite no longer being compound locomotives, the Moguls were still fondly nicknamed by their crews "Valley Mallets".
-On October 7, 1954, the 1744's old 6,000 gallon tender was replaced with a 10,000 gallon class 100-C-1 tender for an increase of water capacity.

-As 4-6-0s and 2-8-0s became more reliable in completing certain assignments, along with locomotives with longer wheel arrangements being introduced, the 2-6-0s were all relegated work in branch lines and rail yards across the SP system.
+As s and s became more reliable in completing certain assignments, along with locomotives with longer wheel arrangements being introduced, the 2-6-0s were all relegated work in branch lines and rail yards across the SP system.
 The railroad started retiring their little moguls as early as 1928, when the first M-7s were already sold for scrap.
 The 2-6-0s would retire more frequently as the SP began to fully dieselize.
 No. 1744 was among the last steam locomotives on the railroad to be removed from revenue service, as it pulled its last revenue freight train for the SP in Sacramento on September 24, 1956.

 Between 1951 and 1958, by the approval of the railroad's president Donald J. Russel, the SP used their steam locomotives for a series of "Farewell to Steam" excursions.
-They selected multiple steam locomotives that were still on their active roster for the fan trips, including No. 1744, 1896-built T-1 class 4-6-0 "ten wheeler" No. 2248, P-8 4-6-2 "Pacific" No. 2475, GS-4 4-8-4 No. 4443, GS-6 4-8-4 No. 4460, SP-2 4-10-2 "Southern Pacific" type No. 5011 and AC-11 4-8-8-2 Cab forward No. 4274.
+They selected multiple steam locomotives that were still on their active roster for the fan trips, including No. 1744, 1896-built T-1 class 4-6-0 "ten wheeler" No. 2248, P-8 "Pacific" No. 2475, GS-4 No. 4443, GS-6 4-8-4 No. 4460, SP-2 4-10-2 "Southern Pacific" type No. 5011 and AC-11 Cab forward No. 4274.
 On May 4, 1958, No. 4460 was assigned to pull the Oakland-Sacramento Senator plus an extra string of Harriman type passenger cars for an excursion over the 34-mile Sutter-Basin branch North of Sacramento.

 As the train approached Davis, it was handed over to No. 1744, which pulled the train on the rest of the journey to the end of the little-used Knights Landing branch, a signpost lettered "Josephine", where until that time, there had never been a passenger train in that area.
 That was the last time No. 1744 was operated by the Southern Pacific, before its fire was dropped one last time.
-No. 4460 would pull the final excursions before being retired on October 31 of that same year, and No. 2248 remained on the active list until May 3, 1961.